 A safe deposit box or locker is a stored container housed within a high security safe or vault, which is only accessible to the key holder and/or their nominated persons.
 These safe deposit boxes, sometimes called safe deposit lockers, can be used to store valuable possessions that people may not wish to store at home or at their place of work.
-The box or locker renter agrees to pay an annual fee for using the box, which can only be opened by combining the use of an assigned key, a personal identification number (PIN) and access card with many levels of security attached.
+The box or locker renter agrees to pay an annual fee for using the box, which can only be opened by combining the use of an assigned key and access card with many levels of security attached.

 If you have valuables or irreplaceable items which you currently keep at home or in your office, you should consider renting a safe deposit box.
 According to the latest UK Crime statistics, burglary has maintained a high instance averaging 35,000 reported cases a month.
 The installation of home security alarms will provide only limited protection and home-safes are actually dangerous as homeowners can be forced to open safes under threat of physical violence.
 In addition, your home contents insurance costs can be greatly reduced by the use of a safe deposit box or locker.